-Teaching our children to read well is primary in establishing a strong educational foundation, but helping them secure a command of the nuance of the English language is also extremely important.
-Language is so incredibly vital for communication and being able to communicate both orally and in writing will enable our children to read, study, and comprehend God’s Word, establish meaningful relationships with others, express and share their faith, work a job or have a successful career, etc. There is almost no facet of their lives that won’t require some form of communication.
-Language, both spoken and written, is the vehicle they will use to express truth, to influence change, and to pass on important customs and traditions to your grandchildren.
+Teaching our children to read well is primary in establishing a strong educational foundation, but helping them secure a command of the nuances of the English language is also essential.
+Language is so incredibly vital for communication.
+Being able to communicate both orally and in writing will enable our children to read, study, and comprehend God’s Word, establish meaningful relationships with others, express and share their faith, work a job, have a successful career, and more.
+There is almost no facet of their lives that won’t require some form of communication.
 Mastery of language will open up the world to them, helping them gain knowledge and make significant contributions to our world.
-Give your children a solid language arts education and there’s no telling all the places they may go!
+Give your children a solid language arts education, and there’s no telling all the places they may go!

 Enjoy this post?
 Read on, and sign up for our homeschool newsletter.